Six of Swords

 The problem can also be at your door.
 You may have to accept responsibility for your own actions and your reticence to take action when you should have.

-The reversed Six of Swords is a ‘failure to heed the call to action’.
-You know that there are problems and that you have to take actions that may be difficult, and you choose not to.
+The Reversed Six of Swords represents a 'failure to heed the call to action'.
+You know issues exist and that you must take difficult actions, yet you choose not to.

 • You are living in the past.
-A relationship or event in the past is preventing you doing the same thing again, causing many moments of self-defeating behavior.
-You may regret these later as being shy, not ready for change, or not wanting the responsibility.
-The real reason is you can’t move forward from an old issue.
-The reversed card is a nudge to look a little deeper.
+A bad relationship or negative event prevents you from attempting the same thing now, causing self-defeating behavior.
+You rationalize this as shyness or a lack of readiness for change, but the root cause is an inability to move past the old issue.
+The Reversed card nudges you to look deeper.

 • You are convincing yourself everything is fine.
 Hope is good, but can sometimes be a waiting room that nobody ever leaves.
 You have to find your own way out.

-• Inertia holds us back.
-Waiting for change can be draining but it is often not dangerous whereas setting out looking for something better is fraught with the fear of failure... so we stay put.
-Look to the eventual prize as well as your fears.
-The fears will dissipate once you have that prize.
+• Inertia holds you back.
+Waiting for change drains you, but it feels safe, whereas setting out in search of something better is fraught with the fear of failure; so you stay put.
+Look to the eventual prize alongside your fears.
+The fears dissipate once you secure that prize.

 Card Design Process